ph4ntonn/Stowaway/README_EN.md

 ## Features

 - Obvious node topology
-- Clear information display of nodes
+- Clear information display of nodes and keep them permanently
 - Active/passive connect mode between nodes
 - Ssh tunnel mode
 - Can be used on multiple platforms